xxxcrttt/CoffeeMe/submission-file.md

 ## Introduction to Application

 CoffeeMe is a coffee app based on iOS for personal use.
-It offers nearby coffee shops and different types of coffee with flavors and prices.
+I am a daily coffee drinker, and my greatest joy is to try all the coffee from the coffee shops around me.
+This app offers nearby coffee shops and different types of coffee with flavors and prices.

 ### Features
 * 📱 **HomePage (P1 & P2)**